SWIFTSIM/swiftsim/doc/RTD/source/VELOCIraptorInterface/stfalone.rst

   git clone https://github.com/pelahi/VELOCIraptor-STF

-Similar to the SWIFT with VELOCIraptor configuration, we can use the swift-interface branch to analyze individual snapshots.
+Similar to the SWIFT with VELOCIraptor configuration, we can use the swift-interface branch to analyse individual snapshots.
 We can use this branch by doing::

   cd VELOCIraptor-STF